ch-stark/blog1506/acm/README2.md

                   - {key: env, operator: In, values: ["dev"]}
                   - {key: postgresql, operator: In, values: ["pg-1"]}

-Here we see that we are using a mix of custom and auto-generated labels to evaluate the clusters in scope for the policy to be applied to.
-At no point do we refer to the name of the cluster which is dynamically generated.
-Also note that we filter by cluster set as it is possible that our DBA may be managing clusters from multiple teams with similar labels and this helps the DBA to distinguish between them.
+We are using a mix of custom and auto-generated labels to evaluate the clusters in scope for having the policy applied to it.
+At no point do we ever refer to the name of the cluster which is dynamically generated and will change if the cluster were to be re-created.
+Also note that we include a filter for clusterSets as it is possible that our DBA may be managing clusters across multiple teams using similar labels and thus this filter helps to ensure the policies target only clusters belonging to the red team.

 ## Testing